Trip Overview of Annapurna Base Camp Trek

 Passport and Visa info

-You can get a Nepal visa prior to arrival from the Nepalese Embassy in your home country.
+You can get a Nepal visa before arrival from the Nepalese Embassy in your home country.
 Likewise, you can easily get an upon arrival visa at Kathmandu airport and other different borders from Nepal.

 We find that most travelers find themselves in difficulty as sometimes; they don’t carry money to get a visa at the time of their arrival.
 There is no ATM inside the visa section.
 Though there is a provision of ATM outside, it is more likely that sometimes it doesn’t work.
 So, for your comfort, we recommend you bring the cash US$ to get them on arrival visa.